sancho2/FBTokenizer/README.md

 FreeBASIC Tokenizer
 Read Me Notes:
 --------------
+Updated to version 1.01 on February 07, 2018

 This FreeBASIC project is an FB tokenizer.
 It steps through source code and creates tokens out of the various symbols, identifiers, operators and keywords.
 It is for learning and testing purposes only.